cassiebuhler/cassiebuhler.github.io/_pages/research.md

 -  <a href="/files/FindingWaldo-Buhler.pdf" target="_blank" rel="noopener noreferrer">Report available here.</a>

 **Forecasting Top 10 Songs on Billboard Hot 100 Chart**
-- I used Spotify's API to collect the Billboard Hot 100 songs from 2010-2020.
-There are about 1100 songs with the corresponding audio features.
-Given these audio features, I use machine learning to predict which songs will be in the top 10.
-The features are collected using the Spotify API.
+- I used APIs for Spotify and Billboard to collect audio features for the Billboard Hot 100 songs from 2010-2020.
+Given these audio features, I utilized shallow neural networks and feature selection to predict which songs will be in the top 10.
 - <a href="https://github.com/cassiebuhler/ForecastingBillboardHot100" target="_blank" rel="noopener noreferrer">Code and data are published on Github.</a>

 **Predicting How Fish Swim with Neural Networks**